lazyhamster/Observer/src/plugin/text/readme.txt

 WARNING:
 This feature uses undocumented specifics of curent directory processing by FAR, so it can have unpredictabe side-effects or stop working at all after next update.

+[General] -> VerboseModuleLoad
+Turns on/off warning message on plugin start if any if the modules failed to load.
+Possible values: 1 (show message) or 0 (don't show).

 1.2.2 Filters.